 About

-I have been an ISA Certified Arborist since 2006, and I have been assessing tree risk since 2009.
+Douglas has been an ISA Certified Arborist since 2006 and has been assessing tree risk since 2009.

-I have a Bachelor of Arts from the Evergreen State College, and a Masters in Fine Arts from Goddard College, specializing in creative writing.
+He holds a Bachelor of Arts from the Evergreen State College and a Master of Fine Arts in creative writing from Goddard College.

-I started Seattle Tree Consulting in 2016, mostly out of necessity.
-I had been working as a climbing arborist for nearly 15 years and was recovering from two separate arm surgeries.
-I was trying to figure out how I was going to be able to take care of myself and my kids for the next several decades, while simultaneously staying in the game.
-Becoming a consulting arborist was a natural progression, but I wasn't sure exactly what I was getting into.
+Douglas founded Seattle Tree Consulting in 2016, largely out of necessity.
+After working as a climbing arborist for nearly 15 years, he was recovering from two separate arm surgeries and needed to find a way to continue providing for his family while staying in his field.
+Becoming a consulting arborist was a natural progression, though he was initially unsure of what to expect.

-Seattle Tree Consulting has adopted that mission as well is several others.
-We are not on the side of trees or people.
-At Seattle Tree Consulting we prefer to find solutions in which everyone wins and we are trying to prove that it is possible.
+Seattle Tree Consulting has adopted that mission, as well as several others.
+The company does not side with either trees or people.
+Instead, at Seattle Tree Consulting, the preference is to find solutions in which everyone wins, and they strive to prove that this is possible.

 Sometimes I feel like I'm working with a pretty big advantage.
 For a long time, trees have been my teachers.
 Trees are patient, wise, reliable; not to mention the oldest and largest living creatures amongst us.
 They hold their ground, persevere, and usually don't fight back.
 Tolkien rendered them well.
 Trees are true egalitarian organisms.
 If it's a hot day they would love a drink, and it doesn't matter who is pouring the water.
 Everyone is allowed to read a book in their shade, everyone is allowed to eat their fruit, and everyone is allowed to build with their wood.